armanbilge/BIOINF702/assignment3.md

 homologous structures and deciding which parts of these to use, if any [@Fis09].

-It is clear that no matter what approach is taken to the protein structure prediction problem,
+It is clear that no matter what approach is taken to the protein structure prediction problem there is still substantial room for improvement.

-Furthermore, it is difficult to establish how much of the recent advances in template-based approaches are due to actual improvements in methodology versus
+Furthermore, it is difficult to establish how much of the recent progress in protein structure prediction are truly due to intellectual achievements in method design [@KFM14].
+Both the amount of computational power available and the number of experimentally determined structures have increased substantially in the last decade.
+Because these advances improve our ability to accurately predict structures it is difficult to perform fair comparisons.

 # References